aditya-u/Elden-Ring-All-Text-Files-En/README.md

 # Elden-Ring-All-Text-Files-En
-All english text files in Elden Ring
+This repo has every english text file in elden ring unpacked and converted to XML for readability